aflaxman/dp_2020_census/intro.md

 In the United States, the Decennial Census is an important part of democratic governance.
-Every ten years, the US Census Bureau is constitutionally required to count the "whole number of persons in each State", and in 2020 this effort is likely to cost over fifteen billion dollars.[@garfinkel2019understanding][@gao2018census] The results will be used for apportioning representation in the US House of Representatives, for dividing federal tax dollars between states, as well as for a multitude of other governmental activities at the national, state, and local level.
+Every ten years, the US Census Bureau is constitutionally required to count the "whole number of persons in each State," and in 2020 this effort is likely to cost over fifteen billion dollars.[@garfinkel2019understanding][@gao2018census] The results will be used for apportioning representation in the US House of Representatives, for dividing federal tax dollars between states, as well as for a multitude of other governmental activities at the national, state, and local levels.
 Data from the decennial census will also be used extensively by sociologists, economists, demographers, and other researchers, and it will also inform strategic decisions in the private and non-profit sectors, and facilitate the accurate